The School for Field Studies: Kenya

 The SFS Center for Water and Wildlife Studies is located in the town of Kimana, in Kenya's Rift Valley.
 Programs include the "Water, Wildlife, and Community" semester program, and the "Primates of the African Savanna" summer program.
 Research and coursework explore themes related to wildlife ecology, water quality and use, climate change, and national parks management.

 Panama

 The SFS Center for Tropical Island Biodiversity Studies is located in the town of Bocas del Toro, Panama.
 Programs include the "Tropical Island Biodiversity Studies" semester program, and the "Tourism and Tropical Island Ecosystems" summer program.
 Research and coursework explore themes related to tropical marine and terrestrial ecosystems, the impacts of tourism, and community livelihoods.

 Peru

-The SFS Center for Amazon Studies is located in the Peruvian Amazon Rainforest, near the cities of Iquitos and Nauta.
-Programs include the "Biodiversity and Development in the Amazon" semester program.
-Research and coursework explore themes related to rainforest ecology, biodiversity, and land use and development in the Amazon.
+The SFS Center for Amazon Studies is located in Tarapoto, a city in the higher Amazon of Peru.
+Programs include the "Living Amazon" semester program.
+Research and coursework explore themes related to rainforest ecology, biodiversity, and environmental justice, and Indigenous rights.
+Research and coursework explore topics related to the impact of tourism and conservation areas on Indigenous communities, tropical ecology and ecosystems.